 Publish from a scene layer package

 A scene layer package contains a scene layer and its data.
 Beginning with ArcGIS Pro 1.3, you can use the Create Scene Layer Package geoprocessing tool to create a scene layer package.
+Beginning with ArcGIS Pro 2.2, you can use the Create Integrated Mesh Scene Layer Package geoprocessing to create a scene layer package.
 When you add a scene layer package to your portal, you have the option to publish a hosted scene layer.

 Follow these steps to upload a scene layer package and publish a hosted scene layer: